mjansson/rpmalloc/README.md

 However, there is memory fragmentation in the meaning that a request for x bytes followed by a request of y bytes where x and y are at least one size class different in size will return blocks that are at least one memory page apart in virtual address space.
 Only blocks of the same size will potentially be within the same memory page span.

-Unlike the similar tcmalloc where the linked list of individual blocks leads to back-to-back allocations of the same block size will spread across a different span of memory pages each time (depending on free order), rpmalloc keeps an "active span" for each size class.
+rpmalloc keeps an "active span" and free list for each size class.
 This leads to back-to-back allocations will most likely be served from within the same span of memory pages (unless the span runs out of free blocks).
 The rpmalloc implementation will also use any "holes" in memory pages in semi-filled spans before using a completely free span.

 # Producer-consumer scenario
-Compared to the tcmalloc implementation, rpmalloc does not suffer as much from a producer-consumer thread scenario where one thread allocates memory blocks and another thread frees the blocks.
-In tcmalloc the free blocks need to traverse both the thread cache of the thread doing the free operations as well as the global cache before being reused in the allocating thread.
+Compared to the some other allocators, rpmalloc does not suffer as much from a producer-consumer thread scenario where one thread allocates memory blocks and another thread frees the blocks.
+In some allocators the free blocks need to traverse both the thread cache of the thread doing the free operations as well as the global cache before being reused in the allocating thread.
 In rpmalloc the freed blocks will be reused as soon as the allocating thread needs to get new spans from the thread cache.
+This enables faster release of completely freed memory pages as blocks in a memory page will not be aliased between different owning threads.

 # Best case scenarios
 Threads that keep ownership of allocated memory blocks within the thread and free the blocks from the same thread will have optimal performance.